The Best Men’s Underwear for Every Conceivable Situation

 FOR THE 9-TO-5: Tommy John Second Skin Trunk

 Tommy John is another new brand in the men’s underwear space.
 Husband-wife team Tom Patterson and Erin Fujimoto quit their jobs to design an undershirt that stayed tucked back in 2008, and these days the brand sells an extensive line of serviceable, stylish everyday essentials, including socks, polos and hoodies.
 But we’re here for their boxer brief.
 We tested out the Second Skin Trunk.
 The inseam here is only 4.5″, but this company is clearly committed to garments that don’t annoy.
 During long days at work, these guys never bunched or pinched, and the rayon/spandex blend is as comfortable as it is flexible.
 Wear these to work and settle in.

 From Dr. Maria Sophocles, who spoke to us earlier this year on fertility: “It’s all about heat.
-Tighter underwear/pants mean the testicles are closer to the body which means they are warmer.
+Tighter men’s underwear/pants mean the testicles are closer to the body which means they are warmer.
 That’s not to say don’t wear form-fitting things; it just means be aware and take breaks (like sleeping naked or in something loose fitting).”
-If you’re not sleeping in the nude, which obviously ins’t for everyone, you need a pair of flowy, unobtrusive briefs.
+If you’re not sleeping in the nude, which obviously isn’t for everyone, you need a pair of flowy, unobtrusive briefs.
 If you feel like a grandpa when you put them on, you’re on the right track.
-I like this pair from Texere, which are made with bamboo viscose — an absorbent, sustainable material which self-regulates its temperature.
+I like this pair from Chill Boys, which is made with bamboo viscose — an absorbent, sustainable material that self-regulates its temperature.
 Also, these are tagless, which I appreciated.

 FOR THE GYM: Saxx Underwear Sport Mesh